rotki/rotki/docs/api.rst

    :reqjson list(int) times: A list of timestamps for the returned data points
    :reqjson list(str) data: A list of net usd value for the corresponding timestamps.
 They are matched by list index.

-   :statuscode 200: Netvalue statistics succesfuly queries
+   :statuscode 200: Netvalue statistics succesfuly queries.
-   :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 400: Provided JSON is in some way malformed.
+   :statuscode 409: No user is currently logged in.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal Rotki error.

 Statistics for asset balance over time
 ====================================